nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 2. Deleting a resource

-Use this command when you wish to remove a resource entity (e.g. a pilot that has retired) from Wingman, so as to keep your database of resources up to date.
+Use this command when you wish to remove a resource entity (e.g. a pilot that has retired) from Wingman, to keep your database of resources up to date.
 ```
 delete index_number
 ```